rehierl/node-tree-outliner/3-0-0-associations.md

 of an accurate listing of sections (aka. table of contents, TOC) that can be found within a given node tree.

-As such, a TOC provides a static overview of the contents.
+As such, a TOC provides a static overview of the tree's contents.
 However, the more sections there are, the less helpful such a listing becomes.
 An outline algorithm must therefore allow to support dynamic behavior.

-An outliner must allow to influence the display of a TOC based on actions executed on a tree's display (i.e. tree -> toc):
+An outliner must allow to change the display of a TOC based on actions executed on the display of a tree (i.e. tree -> toc):

 * Allow to determine the context of any given node in order to display and update a current location (aka. bread crumbs).
-The current location is a minimalistic display of information based upon the corresponding TOC.
+The current location is a minimalistic display of information taken from the corresponding TOC.
-* Allow to dynamically change the TOC of a tree based upon a given node (i.e. unfold/show local parts, fold/hide distant parts).
+* Allow to dynamically change the TOC of a tree based upon a given node.
+  It must be possible show/unfold parts that are within a given context and hide/fold parts that are outside of it.

-An outliner must allow to influence the display of a tree based on actions executed on a TOC's display (i.e. toc -> tree):
+An outliner must allow to change the display of a tree based on actions executed on the display of a TOC (i.e. toc -> tree):

-* Allow to focus on a section of a tree based on the selection of a TOC entry.
+* Allow to focus on a section depending on which TOC entry was selected.
-* Allow to dynamically change the display of the tree depending on which TOC entry was selected (i.e. unfold/show parts that are within the current context and fold/hide parts that are outside it).
+* Allow to dynamically change the display of a tree depending on which TOC entry was selected.
+It must be possible to show/unfold parts that are within the current and hide/fold parts that are outside of it.

-An outliner must allow to manually influence the display of a tree based on actions executed on the display of a tree (i.e. tree -> tree):
+An outliner must allow to manually change the display of a tree depending on actions executed on the display itself (i.e. tree -> tree):

-* Allow to trigger events by performing an action on a section's representative.
+* Allow to show/unfold a section, or hide/fold one, if the corresponding event was triggered on a section's representative.
-  This will allow to fold/unfold the corresponding section, or multiples thereof.

 In order to support these dynamic goals, certain requirements must be met:

-* Any node within a tree must belong to one or more sections.
+* Any node within a tree must belong exactly one section.
-  This requirement is needed in order to determine the context of any node.
+  This is needed to uniquely determine the context/location of any node.
-* It must be possible to localize a section within a tree, even if it is empty.
-  This requirement is needed in order to focus on any given section.
+* It must be possible to determine the location of a section, even if that section turns out to be empty.
+This is needed to focus on any given section.
-* It must be possible to treat a section as one entity.
-This requirement is needed in order to fold/unfold whole sections via a single operation.
+* It must be possible to treat any section as a single entity.
+  This is needed to fold/unfold whole sections via single operations.

 <!-- ======================================================================= -->
-## Sections
+## Sections, SxN

-The most fundamental aspect of the above requirements is, that any node must belong to one or more sections.
-As a result, any section can initially be defined as a set of nodes.
-Because of that, operators defined for sets also apply to sections:
+The most fundamental aspect of the above requirements is, that any node must belong to at least one section.
+Because of that, any section can initially be defined as a set of nodes.
+As a result, operators defined for sets also apply to sections:

 * `s := {n1,...,nk}`, `s in S`, `ni in N`
 * `S` represents the set of sections, `N` the set of nodes
 * `#s := k`, `k in [0,#N]`
 * `(s subset-of N)` for any `s in S`

 A node `n` must be added to section `s`, if it must be associated with it.
-This `add` operation itself defines an unrestricted, many-to-many (N:M, SxN) relation.
+On its own, the `add` operation defines a many-to-many (N:M) relation.
+This relation will be referred to as "the SxN relation".

 * `(s contains ni)` is true, if `(ni in s)`
 * `contains` is said to be the the `SxN` relation's semantics.